Nivalyx/osu-wiki/wiki/Tournaments/OMT/X/en.md

 ![](img/runoff-scheme.jpg "Runoff brackets scheme")

+1. Based on their Qualifier seeding, players will be placed in the runoff brackets according to the above scheme.
+2. M

 #### Knock-out stage rules

 1. The 16 remaining players will be matched against each other based on their seeding (e.g. Seed #1 vs. Seed #16, Seed #2 vs. Seed #15, and so on).